 “First and foremost, both involve putting money away for future reasons,” says Chris Hogan, financial expert with Ramsey Solutions and author of Retire Inspired.

 Both use specialized accounts with a financial institution to accumulate money.
-For savers, that means opening an account at a bank or credit union, such as Citibank.
+For savers, that means opening an account at a bank, such as Citibank, or credit union.
 For investors, that means opening an account with an independent broker, though now many banks have a brokerage arm, too.
 Popular investment brokerages include Charles Schwab, Fidelity and TD Ameritrade, as well as online options like E*Trade.

 Savers and investors both also realize the importance of having money saved.
-Investors should have enough in a bank account to cover emergency expenses and other unexpected costs before they tie up a large chunk of change in long-term investments.
+Investors should have sufficient funds in a bank account to cover emergency expenses and other unexpected costs before they tie up a large chunk of change in long-term investments.